hpmoc.plot module

 gs (matplotlib.gridspec.GridSpec) – The

-.axs (List[List[‘astropy.visualization.wcsaxes.WCSAxes’]]) – The axes which were plotted.
+GridSpecdefining the shape of the subplots.
+Access the plotted figure asgs.figure.
+Reuse this layout by passinggsto another invocation ofgridplot.axs (List[List[‘astropy.visualization.wcsaxes.WCSAxes’]]) – The axes which were plotted.
 The first index (outer list) corresponds to the projection used, and the second index (inner lists) correspond to the skymap.
 Reuse the axes and projections by passing

-to another invocation ofgridplot
+projections=axsto another invocation ofgridplot.

 - Raises